Roy Harper in Brixton – Waiting For My Man.

 Sometimes Roy would call in at my place in Hull, more often than not I would go for a few days to stay at his place.
 At the time, early on in the project, he was living in a big old house in Brixton.
 Our ‘work’ meetings usually turned into more of a party than anything else, but we did get some work done in between.
 I’d turn up with a string of questions and we’d record our sessions on C90 tapes on a grotty old portable tape recorder from which I would try to produce transcripts.
 They were often so poorly recorded that it was hard to make it out.
 Took me hours.
 Back then there were no computers so, when I was back home, I typed it all out on an old manual typewriter.
 Often I’d return with almost as many questions as I’d started out with.

-Anyone who knows Roy will know that he runs on different time to the rest of us.
+Anyone who knows Roy will know that he runs on a different time scale to the rest of us.
 It didn’t make life easy.
 But it was interesting.

 Getting to Brixton was a problem.
 I had no car back then, and was no longer as partial to hitch-hiking as I once had been; I thought that train was the best solution.
-As it was half-term I had some time.
+I was teaching back then but as it was half-term I had some time to spare.
 I arranged with Roy the time of my arrival and set off.
 He assured me that he would pick me up from the station.

 Now I hadn’t quite expected Roy to be standing there when I arrived; I knew him better than that.